How much solar power do you need?

 Solar panels are commonly used to charge a battery – not to charge a device directly.
 There are a couple of reasons for having batteries.
 Solar panels might not generate enough wattage to directly power an appliance, but they can build up a higher wattage via a battery.
 Secondly a battery can regulate the power going in to the appliance at a constant rate.
 When solar panels are charging a battery it is usually at a varying rate which could harm an appliance if not regulated.

-Battery capacity is measured in Amp Hours (e.g. 100Ah).
+Battery capacity is measured in Amp Hours (e.g. 120Ah).
 You need to convert this to Watt Hours by multiplying the Ah figure by the battery voltage (e.g. 12V) – see calculations above.

 AH refers to amp hours.
 This rating is usually found on deep cycle batteries.
 If a battery is rated at 100 amp hours it should deliver 5 amps of power for 20 hours or 20 amps of power for 5 hours.

-When choosing a deep cycle battery, keep in mind the equipment you will be powering and the time in which they will be running.
+When choosing a battery, keep in mind the equipment you will be powering and the time in which they will be running.
 Theoretically a 100Ah battery can deliver 5 amps over a 20 hour period (and so on).
 Taking into account the average small campsite - with a small 45W fridge running for 6 hours, 3 hours of 15W lighting and 20W of other electronic equipment - the minimum consumption to be expected is 335W.
 Take this wattage and divide it by the voltage, 12V, gives 28Ah.
 With the aim of leaving 50% in the battery brings the requirement to 56 Ah per day.
+A smarter battery setup would be to use an iTECH120 lithium battery.
+This new type of battery is a fraction of the weight of old style AGM batteries.
+AGM batteries usually weigh 35kg but and iTECH120 battery weighs just 13kg.
+You can also use more of the battery capacity in an iTECH120 - 80% which means its usable Amp Hour rating is similar to a 200 Amp Hour AGM.
+Read more about the iTECH120 HERE

 Solar Panels power generation is commonly given in Watts e.g. 120 Watts.
 To calculate the energy it can supply the battery with, divide the Watts by the Voltage of the Solar Panel.